Admin Configuration

 Reporting

-• Audit visibility - The report keeps a record of items dismissed from the active EBDSI list so teams can review what was dismissed and why it was dismissed.
+• Audit visibility - The report keeps a record of EBDSI outcomes so teams can review what happened to each item after it left the active list.

 Why Am I Seeing This